EndPointCorp/end-point-blog/2015/10/30/angularjs-dancer-for-modern-web.html.md

 author: Josh Lavin
 gh_issue_number: 1169
 tags: angular, dancer, javascript, perl
-title: AngularJS &amp; Dancer for Modern Web Development
+title: AngularJS & Dancer for Modern Web Development
 ---

-At the [Perl Dancer Conference 2015](http://perl.dance), I gave a talk on *[AngularJS &amp; Dancer for Modern Web Development](https://www.perl.dance/talks/11-angularjs-%26-dancer-for-modern-web-development)*.
+At the [Perl Dancer Conference 2015](http://perl.dance), I gave a talk on *[AngularJS & Dancer for Modern Web Development](https://www.perl.dance/talks/11-angularjs-%26-dancer-for-modern-web-development)*.
 This is a write-up of the talk in blog post form.

 ### Legacy Apps